List of American supercentenarians: Bettie Wilson

-Bettie Antry Wilson (née Rutherford; September 13, 1890 – February 13, 2006) was the oldest resident of Mississippi ever recorded, and was considered the oldest living person in the United States from December 2004 until the subsequent verification of Elizabeth Bolden.
+Bettie Antry Wilson (née Rutherford; September 13, 1890 – February 13, 2006) was thought to be the oldest living person in the United States from December 2004 until the subsequent verification of Elizabeth Bolden.
 Both were born in the rural South, where they lived less than 100 miles apart.
 Wilson was the daughter of freed slaves, Solomon and Delia Rutherford.

 In April 2005, Wilson moved into a new home funded by donations, in New Albany.
 She celebrated her 115th birthday in September 2005, and died on February 13, 2006, aged 115 years, 153 days.
-She was survived by her son, five grandchildren, 46 great-grandchildren, 95 great-great-grandchildren and 38 great-great-great-grandchildren.

 George Francis

 George Rene Francis (June 6, 1896 – December 27, 2008) was an American supercentenarian and the joint second-oldest living man in the world, together with Englishman Henry Allingham, also born on June 6, 1896, until Francis's death aged 112 years and 204 days.
 He was also the oldest living man in the United States, following the death of then 111-year-old Antonio Pierro on February 8, 2007.
 Francis was from New Orleans, Louisiana, but after 1949 lived in Sacramento, California, where a local newspaper published a poem that Francis enjoyed reciting to friends and the public throughout his life.
 He credited his longevity to nature, and enjoyed a rich diet of pork, eggs, milk and lard.
 He gave up smoking cigars at the age of 75.

 Francis attempted to join the army in World War I, but was rejected for service in 1918 as being too short and small (he weighed only about 100 lb).
 Despite this, he later was a boxer before becoming a barber and then a chauffeur.